Antonio Valero de Bernabé: Peruvian War of Independence

 He placed lines at Bellavista, adjacent to El Callao, preparing to take on the Spanish forces of general Rodil, who stayed within the structure for nearly a year, refusing to surrender despite the army having done so at Ayacucho.
-However, his relationship with Salom was difficult, with the general often complaining before Bolívar directly and trough fellow general Tomás de Heres (who supported his comrade despite admitting in his letter that he had not met Valero de Bernabé), both of which lobbied to have him removed.
+However, his relationship with Salom was difficult, with the general often complaining before Bolívar directly and through fellow general Tomás de Heres (who supported his comrade despite admitting in his letter that he had not met Valero de Bernabé), both of which lobbied to have him removed.
 These conflicts began after Valero de Bernabé founded a Masonic lodge which attracted several officers, despite Salom approaching him and trying to convince him otherwise, considering it a venue for indiscipline and a threat to his authority.

 As provisions became scarce, Rodil ordered the expulsion of those that he considered useless to the fight, in particular women.
 On May 2, Salom ordered his troops not to receive them and to send them back.
 The following day, Rodil ordered to execute them, with the independentist forces intervening.
 Valero de Bernabé decided to provide refuge for the group, challenging and questioning Salom's judgement.
 He commanded some of his soldiers to defend them and facilitate the arrival to Bellavista.
 Valero then challenged Rodil to a duel, citing a lack of chivalry.
 This gesture was well received by most of the other officers, including Manuel Figueredo, wrote about the incident in Diario.

 Salom and Tomás de Heres insisted on his separation citing increasing insubordination following the act.
 On May 4, 1825, the second contacted Bolívar reaffirming this posture.
 Two weeks later, Bolívar ordered Valero de Bernabé to travel towards Colombia, leaving Salom's complaints in charge of Santander.
 However, Salom withdrew his complaints, minimizing the scope of the matter to a "conflict between two gentlemen" as opposed to widespread insubordination as cited by Tomás de Heres) and instead contacted Bolívar, requesting the stay of Valero de Bernabé until El Callao surrendered.
 From this point on, his reports were positive.

 On January 21, 1826, Santander replied to a letter informing him that Bolívar had not lingering issues with the squabble between the two officers.
 Valero de Bernabé had originally written requesting assistance for his wife and to discuss his impending award of the Cross of Mexico.
 Five days later, the capitulation for the surrender of El Callao was signed.
 On February 15, 1826, Bolívar wrote to Valero de Bernabé congratulating his for the performance at El Callao, citing that he was "very satisfied with his conduct" and offering his recommendation while requesting the reward offered to those involved in the battle.